stsievert/salmon/docs/source/getting-started.rst

 YAML file with ZIP file
 -----------------------

-If you upload a ZIP file alongside a YAML file, the ``targets`` key above is configured.
-Here are the choices for different files to include in the ZIP
+If you upload a ZIP file alongside the ``init.yaml`` YAML file, the ``targets`` key above will be configured to represent each object in the ZIP file.
+Here are the choices for different files to include in the ZIP file:
-file:

 - A bunch of images/videos.
 Support extensions